 But all this success is due first and foremost to the visitors who come and return year after year to applaud the musicians and offer generous donations contributing to an even more diversified and high caliber program.

 Very sincerely, THANK YOU to all of you.

 The Sutton Jazz Festival (SJF) is a non-profit organization whose mission is to promote jazz in Québec and more particulary in the Sutton region.

 Since 2001, SJF has worked to bring jazz to life in the community and thereby contribute to the development of the next québécois jazz generation.

-To date, more than 150 concerts have featured jazz musicians from Quebec and the Sutton region, including : Roberto Murray, Dave Turner, Rémi Bolduc, Alex Côté, Jean Derome, Mathieu Bélanger on saxophone.
-On trumpet: Kevin Dean, Marc Bolduc, Ron Delaro, Aaron Doyle and Jacques Kuba Séguin.
-Marimba and vibraphone: Jean Vanasse and Kevin Sullivan.
-Singers: Vivienne Dean, Ranee Lee, Karen Young, Dawn Tyler Watson and Almut Ellinghaus.
-Bassists: Frédéric Allaire, Normand Guilbeault, Michel Donato and Alex Bellegarde.
+To date, over 150 concerts have featured jazz musicians from Quebec and more specifically from the Sutton region, including : Roberto Murray, Dave Turner, Rémi Bolduc, Alex Côté, Jean Derome, Mathieu Bélanger on saxophone.
+On trumpet: Kevin Dean, Marc Bolduc, Ron Di Lauro, Aron Doyle, Jacques Kuba Séguin.
+On marimba and vibraphone: Jean Vanasse and Kevin Sullivan.
+Singers: Vivienne Deane, Ranee Lee, Karen Young, Dawn Tyler Watson and Almut Ellinghaus.
+Bassists: Frédéric Alarie, Normand Guilbeault, Michel Donato and Alex Bellegarde.
 Several pianists including : Taurey Butler, Lorraine Desmarais, Marianne Trudel, Felix Stüssi, François Bourassa, Michel Pilc and Yves Léveillé.
-On guitar: Sylvain Provost, Claude Prud'homme and Nelson Symonds.
-And finally, several ensembles including : Jazz Lab, the Trio LML, Christine Tassan's Imposte
+On guitar: Sylvain Provost, Claude Prud'homme, Nelson Symonds.
+And finally, several ensembles, including : Jazz Lab, Trio LML, Christine Tassan's Imposte

 Board of directors